saraozn/tp/docs/UserGuide.md

 ### Delete Commands
 [Back to Table of Contents](#table-of-contents)

+Already made a sale and want to remove a customer or property's details?
+Read the follow section to find out more about our `delete feature.

 #### Deleting a customer: `delcust`

 Deletes the specified customer and their corresponding details from your database.